 For those who are approaching an Agile environment for the first time, the role of “Scrum Master” and the role of “Project Manager” could appear very similar.
-Actually, it’s not true.
-The Scrum Master and the Project Manager are two different professional figures, in this post we will analyze both in order to catch all the peculiarities of these professionals.
+However, that is not the case.
+The Scrum Master and the Project Manager are two different professional figures.
+In this post we will analyze both in order to catch all the peculiarities of both professionals.

-The Project Manager is first of all a manager, this figure own the responsibility of reaching all the project goals by coordinating business and technical delivery aspects of the projects throughout its duration and provides management direction and coordination.
+The Project Manager is a leader, he/she owns the responsibility of reaching all the project goals.
+This is done by coordinating business and technical delivery aspects of the projects throughout its duration.
+The Project Manager provides management direction and coordination.

-The Scrum Master is a servant-leader for the Scrum Team.
+The Scrum Master on the other hand is a servant-leader for the Scrum Team.
 This Scrum professional helps everyone to understand Scrum theory, practices, rules, and values inside and outside the Scrum Team.
-A Scrum Master is more like a coach than a manager in fact, any Scrum Master:
+A Scrum Master is more like a coach than a manager.
+In fact, a Scrum Master:

-- doesn’t manage the team but is responsible for promoting and supporting Scrum and the Agile principles.
+- does not manage the team but is responsible for promoting and supporting Scrum and the Agile principles

 - supports the Product Owner

-In few words, the Project Manager manages all the planning for the project execution whereas, the Scrum Master supports the Scrum Team by working side by side with its members and he/she verifies that the Agile principles are implemented correctly.
+In a few words, the Project Manager manages all the planning for the project execution.
+The Scrum Master on the other hand supports the Scrum Team by working side by side with its members.
+The Scrum Master also verifies that the Agile principles are implemented correctly.

-The Scrum Master, contrarily to the Project Manager, doesn’t assign tasks to the team members, he/her is a process facilitator by leading the team to achieve an efficient self-management and self-organization.
-The self-organization is a core principle of the Scrum Team: the Scrum Team is not managed by a hierarchical structure but every member knows what to do and how to do it, no external direction is involved.
+The Scrum Master, contrarily to the Project Manager, does not assign tasks to the team members.
+The Scrum Master is a process facilitator by leading the team to achieve an efficient self-management and self-organization.
+The self-organization is a core principle of the Scrum Team: the Scrum Team is not managed by a hierarchical structure.
+Every member of the Scrum Team knows what to do and how to do it, no external direction is involved.

 In an Agile project, the responsibilities that a Project Manager has in a traditional project, are shared among several figures: